maemreyo/teaching/ielts/collocations/collins/4__science-and-technology/18-1__ai-automation.md

 Describe the show structure:

     "Start with a captivating question: 'We hear about AI everywhere, but how does it actually work?
-What is the 'brain' inside the machine?
 Let's uncover the core concepts of AI.'"

     "Next, introduce the collocations in two parts.